-Families are required to provide verification of Social Security Numbers for all family members prior to admission, or written certification that they legally cannot obtain Social Security numbers at this time and will notify the LACDA upon receipt of a Social Security number.
+Families are required to provide verification of Social Security Numbers issued by the Social Security Administration office for all family members prior to admission, or written certification that they legally cannot obtain Social Security numbers at this time and will notify the LACDA upon receipt of a Social Security number.
 This requirement also applies to persons joining the family after admission to the program.